 Change in hormones

 It’s no secret that androgenic male hormones stimulate and control facial hair development.
 More specifically, testosterone prepares the follicles for growth by increasing their size, whereas DHT promotes linear growth.
-Men with lesser amounts of androgenic hormones are unable to develop a beard, but women with unusually high levels of androgens, such as PCOS, will begin to observe beard growth on their faces (hirsutism).
+Men with lesser amounts of androgenic hormones are unable to develop a beard, but women with unusually high levels of androgens.
+As PCOS will begin to observe beard growth on their faces (hirsutism).
 If you had a big, thick beard naturally, chances are you had quite high amounts of androgenic hormones while the beard formed and grew on your face.
-If you notice that your facial hair is suddenly falling out and thinning, it is probable that your testosterone and DHT levels are dropping.
+If you notice that your facial hair is suddenly falling out and thinning.
+It is probable that your testosterone and DHT levels are dropping.

-Small changes in these hormones do not cause facial hair loss, and it is normal to lose some testosterone as you age, but if your levels go low enough, your beard hairs will begin to shed at a much quicker and more obvious pace.
+Small changes in these hormones do not cause facial hair loss, and it is normal to lose some testosterone as you age.
+If your levels go low enough, your beard hairs will begin to shed at a much quicker and more obvious pace.

 Alopecia Areata or Areata Barbae